 Cystic Fibrosis

 There has been considerable change in Cystic Fibrosis treatments since these original priorities were agreed in 2017, as well as a considerable amount of research done against those agreed priorities.
-The Cystic Fibrosis community is now working to agree an update to these priorities, in the Cystic Fibrosis Research Priorities Refresh
+The Cystic Fibrosis community has agreed an update to these priorities, in the Cystic Fibrosis Research Priorities Refresh.

 In Cystic Fibrosis care there are many situations where we do not know which treatment is best.
 When the Cystic Fibrosis PSP began its work in early 2016, it estimated that there were over 300 important research questions about cystic fibrosis treatment which were unanswered at the time.
 The PSP wanted to make sure that the priorities of patients, carers and clinicians were not overlooked in future research.